Oil Builds On Gains As Recovery Picks Up But Equities Mixed - UrduPoint

 Tokyo, Sydney, Seoul, Taipei and Jakarta all rose, with Manila surging more than three percent on reports the government plans to ease some containment measures.

-While companies are reopening and rehiring, observers pointed out that many people were yet to return owing to various factors including lingering virus concerns and government handouts as part of US President Joe Biden's stimulus package passed earlier this year.

-"No one is abandoning the US growth exceptionalism trade, but optimism for a swift labour market recovery is fading and might complicate Wall Street's assessment of the US consumer," said OANDA's Edward Moya.

-Investors will therefore be keeping a close eye on the release of May jobs creation data this week, having been massively disappointed by April's reading.
+Wall Street opened higher, with the Dow gaining 0.2 percent, as investors look forward to the release of May jobs creation data on Friday, having been massively disappointed by April's reading.

-A forecast-busting reading could also weigh on market sentiment as it would add to long-running worries that the strong economic rebound will fire price rises and force the Federal Reserve to wind back its ultra-loose monetary policy.

-"Investors would see a surge in payrolls growth as a sign that the Fed is more likely to move," said Lauren Goodwin at New York Life Investments.
+"We're in a bit of a holding pattern, where the major indices remain just below all-time highs but the momentum hasn't been there for a test of those levels," TD Ameritrade market strategist JJ Kinahan said in a trading note.

+"It's understandable, really, when you consider the possible ramifications of the data coming up not just this week with jobs but next week with May consumer prices," he added.